Training and Standards Division

 EMERGENCY - CALL NOW!

-The Butler County Sheriff’s Office Training and Standards Division is overseen by Sergeant Mark Waclawski.
+The Butler County Sheriff’s Office Training and Standards Division is overseen by Sergeant Dan Flower.
 Other deputies assigned to this division typically work as Training Coordinators.
 The Training and Standards Division also utilizes deputies with various specializations from other divisions to help with internal training requirements.

 Responsibilities of the Division